appcypher/wasmo-old/README.md

 ###

 ### ATTRIBUTIONS
-These are the nice projects `wasmlite` references for design
+These are the nice projects `wasmlite` references for its design
-- [inkwell](https://github.com/TheDan64/inkwell) [Apache-2.0] - the LLVM codegen section is inspired by this cool project
+- [inkwell](https://github.com/TheDan64/inkwell) [Apache-2.0] - the LLVM wrapper section is inspired by this awesome project that gives [llvm-sys](https://bitbucket.org/tari/llvm-sys.rs) a type-safe interface.
-- [wasmer](https://github.com/wasmerio/wasmer) [MIT] - design cues taken from this similar project
+- [wasmer](https://github.com/wasmerio/wasmer) [MIT] - wasmlite takes some architectural cues taken from wasmer, a WebAssembly runtime with cross-platform portability in mind.
-- [wasmtime](https://github.com/CraneStation/wasmtime) [Apache-2.0] - design cues taken from this similar project
+- [wasmtime](https://github.com/CraneStation/wasmtime) [Apache-2.0] - wasmlite also borrows some ideas from this wasmtime a Cranelift-based Webassembly runtime.

 If you are interested in this project, you should probably check out [WAVM](https://github.com/WAVM/WAVM) as well.
+In fact, you need to see [these other webassembly runtimes](https://github.com/appcypher/awesome-wasm-runtimes), they are all interesting projects.